Pantocyclus/InstantSCCS/README.md

 > Spell Test (53 turns, 21+ adv remaining, 14/15/0 organs) <br/>

+- Use a clover to grab a cyclops eyedrops from the Limerick Dungeon (1 turn, 20+ adv remaining, 14/15/0 organs) <br/>
-- Yellow rocket a faxed factory worker (female) (1 turn, 20+ adv remaining, 14/15/0 organs)
+- [Bowl Straight Up](https://kol.coldfront.net/thekolwiki/index.php/Bowl_Straight_Up) and yellow rocket a faxed factory worker (female) (1 turn, 19+ adv remaining, 14/15/0 organs)
+- Use Mus Test reward and cyclops eyedrops <br/>
+- Summon Spice Ghost <br/>
+- Craft and eat a roasted vegetable of Jarlsberg (25+ adv remaining, 15/15/0 organs)<br/>
+- +60%booze from Mus Test reward, +25%booze from Always Never Not Guzzling (totalling +85%booze)
+- +100%item from cyclops eyedrops, +100% from wizard sight, +25%item from Cosmic Ball in the Air, +20%item from Phat Loot, +20%item from Mad Looting Skillz, +20%item from oversized sparkler, +10%item from Object Quasi-Permeance, +10%item from Powers of Observatiogn, +10%item from Spice Ghost, +10%item from 20/20 Vision and +5%item from Thief among the Honorable (totalling 330%item) <br/>
+- Cast Steely-Eyed Squint (+330%item)

+> Item Test (33 turns, -8+ adv remaining, 15/15/0 organs) <br/>

 - Cast leash of linguini and empathy
 - Use NC Test reward
 - Use your parrot and equip it with the astral pet sweater (base 1lbs, +15lbs from skills, +10lbs from astral pet sweater, +20lbs from NC Test reward)
 - You should have +3res from Asbestos Heart, +3res from Tolerance of the Kitchen, +2res from Elemental Saucesphere, +1res from Astral Shell, +1res from Crimbo 2023 passive, +3res from Feeling no Pain, +5res from lava-proof pants, +4res from heat-resistance gloves and +3res from parrot (totalling +29res)

-> Hot Resist Test (35 turns, -15+ adv remaining, 14/15/0 organs) <br/>
+> Hot Resist Test (35 turns, -43+ adv remaining, 15/15/0 organs) <br/>

-- Use a clover to grab a cyclops eyedrops from the Limerick Dungeon (1 turn, -16+ adv remaining, 14/15/0 organs) <br/>
-- Use Mus Test reward and cyclops eyedrops <br/>
-- Summon Spice Ghost <br/>
-- Craft and eat a roasted vegetable of Jarlsberg (-12+ adv remaining, 15/15/0 organs)<br/>
-- +60%booze from Mus Test reward, +25%booze from Always Never Not Guzzling (totalling +85%booze)
-- +100%item from cyclops eyedrops, +100% from wizard sight, +20%item from Phat Loot, +20%item from Mad Looting Skillz, +20%item from oversized sparkler, +10%item from Object Quasi-Permeance, +10%item from Powers of Observatiogn, +10%item from Spice Ghost, +5%item from Thief among the Honorable, +5%item from Natural Born Scrabbler (totalling 300%item) <br/>
-- Cast Steely-Eyed Squint (+300%item)

-> Item Test (35 turns, -47+ adv remaining, 15/15/0 organs) <br/>

 - +100% from song of the north, +50% from pool table (totalling +150%) <br/>
 - +12 from Jackasses' Symphony, +10 from Scowl of the Auk, +10 from Rage of the Reindeer, +8 from Tenacity of the Snapper, +7 from Claws of the Walrus and +5 from Disdain of the War Snapper (totalling +52 flat) <br/>
 - Cast bow-legged swagger (+150%wdmg +52flat) <br/>

-> Weapon Test (52 turns, -99+ adv remaining, 15/15/0 organs) <br/>
+> Weapon Test (52 turns, -95+ adv remaining, 15/15/0 organs) <br/>
 > Donate your body to science!